 3. You are addicted to your emotions

-We usually use the word addiction to refer to dependence on external substances (alcohol, drugs, food), or behaviours (gambling, sex).
+We usually use the word addiction to refer to dependence on external substances (alcohol, drugs, food), or behaviors (gambling, sex).

 However, it is very possible to be addicted to our own internal chemicals.